ramaseshan/ramaseshan.github.io/src/content/2016-03-08-not-git-commit-virtualenv.md

 sudo pip install package_name.

 No, again, unless you completely understand what the package does, and what system files does this change.
 Never do this, It could end up breaking a lot of the system dependencies.
 What ??
 How ?
-Now that is another topic, will soon write up on "When to think sudo".
+Now that is another topic, will soon write up on "When to think sudo and why sudo is not a solution to all your problems".

 So what would you do ?
 Well, you already know the answer, but still spilling the beans, the solution is **virtualenv**.
 How is that a solution ?